uoch/holbertonschool-validation/module3_task2/README.md

-# Prerequisites:
+# Prerequisites

-- Golang should be installed in the environment where the application will be built and run.
+- Golang should be installed in the environment
 - Basic understanding of Makefile and command-line interface.

-## Project Lifecycle:
+## Project Lifecycle

 - `build`: compile the source code of the application to a binary named `awesome-api` using the command `go build`.
 - `run`: run the application in the background by executing the binary `awesome-api` and write logs into a file named `awesome-api.log` using the command `./awesome-api >./awesome-api.log 2>&1 &`.
 - `stop`: stop the application using the command `kill XXXXX` where XXXXX is the Process ID of the application.